 FREE DIY Plans will be delivered to your inbox in PDF format.

-Walnut River Rock Table
+Epoxy Resin River Rock Table with Reclaimed Walnut

 The piece of walnut had characteristics of driftwood and sinker cypress, so the names accurately described the wood.
 Part of the wood appeared to be petrified like driftwood.
 The surface of the wood had unique colors and grain patterns like sinker cypress.

 I purchased the piece of walnut for it’s uniqueness without a specific project in mind.
 On the drive back home, I decided to build a Walnut River Rock Table with epoxy resin, glow powder, and concrete.